-Ryan Ayers is entering his third season with the Fighting Irish in 2018-19.
+Ryan Ayers is entering his fourth season with the Fighting Irish in 2019-20.
 Focused on the Irish perimeter players, Ayers has made an immediate impact on the Notre Dame guard play and the team’s recruiting efforts off the court.

 Under Ayers’ tutelage, the Notre Dame perimeter of V.J.
 Bechem, Matt Farrell and Steve Vasturia all earned honorable mention all-ACC honors in 2016-17 while helping the Irish advance to the ACC championship game and the second round of the NCAA tournament.

 The 2017-18 season saw Farrell match the school record for three pointers in a single game, while then-sophomore T.J.
 Gibbs established himself as one of the best scoring guards in the Atlantic Coast Conference.

 Ayers saw action in all four years on the Irish roster appearing in 117 games and making 51 starts.
 He served as team captain in 2008-09 alongside teammates Zach Hillesland, Kyle McAlarney and Luke Zeller.
 A sweet shooting swing guard/forward, Ayers is fourth on the all-time list for career three-point shooting percentage (.424) and is 11th in three-point field goals made (170).